iterative/dvc.org/static/docs/command-reference/run.md

   `dvc status` will report it as `always changed` and `dvc repro` will always execute it.

-  > Note that a DVC-file without dependencies is automatically considered always
+  > Note that a DVC-file without dependencies is considered always changed, so
-  > changed, so this option has no effect in that case.
+  > this option has no effect in that case.

 - `-h`, `--help` - prints the usage/help message, and exit.